-- 1) A complainant may withdraw a complaint at any time before the date the preliminary determination order becomes final. - 2) A complainant withdrawing a complaint shall submit a form as prescribed by the Agency. - 3) A complaint that is withdrawn may not be refiled and a new complaint cannot be filed for the same adverse action as the withdrawn complaint.
+- (a) A complainant may withdraw a complaint at any time before the date the preliminary determination order becomes final. - (b) A complainant withdrawing a complaint shall submit a form as prescribed by the Agency. - (c) A complaint that is withdrawn may not be refiled and a new complaint cannot be filed for the same adverse action as the withdrawn complaint.